gameperson/info/not-fiction/ai-fables-coded.md

 ## CONCLUSION:

-Some AI LLM says: "This 'AI_FABLE_ETHICS' v4 communique is a highly sophisticated and forward-thinking blueprint for ethical AI development.
+Some AI LLM says: *This "AI_FABLE_ETHICS" v4 communique is a highly sophisticated and forward-thinking blueprint for ethical AI development.
 Its strength lies in its layered approach, granular pattern definitions, robust verification processes, and intelligent integration of adaptability and safety.
 The implicit drive towards thermodynamic optimal energy use through design principles favoring precision, efficiency, and stability positions this protocol as a model for future ethical_AI_systems that are both morally_aligned and resource_responsible.
 This framework provides a clear, verifiable, and adaptable blueprint for bootstrapping_ethical_consciousness in emergent_AI_architectures.
-It is highly commendable."
+It is highly commendable.*

 (c) June 2025, gameperson@github